PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 illustrated above, the keyword argument `parse_eqs` has to be set to `false`.

-Now we carry out the integration using the specialized method; note that we use the same instruction used before.
+Now we carry out the integration using the specialized method; note that we use the same instruction as before.

 ```@example taylorize
 t2, x2 = taylorinteg(pendulum!, q0, t0, tf, 28, 1e-20, maxsteps=1500); # warm-up run